Poinsett Hotel

-The Poinsett Hotel, or Westin Poinsett Hotel, is a twelve-story, landmark hotel in downtown Greenville, South Carolina, one of the first skyscrapers in Greenville.
-Named for Joel R. Poinsett, Secretary of War under President Millard Fillmore, the Poinsett replaced an earlier resort hotel, the Mansion House, built in 1824.
+The Westin Poinsett Greenville, is a historic twelve-story landmark hotel in downtown Greenville, South Carolina, opened in 1925 as one of the first skyscrapers in Greenville.
 In 1982, the Poinsett was listed on the National Register of Historic Places.
 The hotel is a member of Historic Hotels of America, an organization sponsored by the National Trust for Historic Preservation intended to promote heritage tourism.

+History

-Built at the end of an era during which small Southern cities demanded quality hotels to attract business travelers and symbolize their new urban status, the Poinsett Hotel was, in part, conceived to accommodate visitors to a biennial Southern Textile Exhibit held in Greenville.
-A century-old hotel, the Mansion House, was razed and a larger building was designed for its Main Street location by noted New York architect William Lee Stoddart.
-To help raise money for the project, local businessmen, led by textile magnate John T. Woodside (1864-1946), sold $100 shares of stock to 1,700 local residents; and the hotel was named for Joel R. Poinsett, a South Carolinian who had served as Secretary of War and as the first U.S. Minister to Mexico.
+The Poinsett Hotel was built at the end of an era during which small Southern cities demanded quality hotels to attract business travelers and symbolize their new urban status.
+It was conceived, in part, to accommodate visitors to a biennial Southern Textile Exhibit held in Greenville.
+The Mansion House, a hotel built in 1824, was razed and a larger building was designed for its Main Street location by noted New York architect William Lee Stoddart.
+To help raise money for the project, local businessmen, led by textile magnate John T. Woodside (1864-1946), sold $100 shares of stock to 1,700 local residents.
+The hotel was named for Joel R. Poinsett, a South Carolinian who had served as Secretary of War under President Millard Fillmore and as the first U.S. Minister to Mexico.
+Poinsett introduced the eponymous Christmas plant to the United States from Mexico in 1825.
+It was typical of the era to name hotels after local notables.
+Other Stoddart hotels were named for Sir Walter Raleigh, Virginia Dare, Lord Baltimore, George Washington, George Mason, Patrick Henry, Daniel Boone, and O. Henry.
 Groundbreaking occurred in May 1924; and the $1.5 million Poinsett Hotel opened in June 1925.

-The hotel was not immediately successful—in fact, it lost $30,000 in its first year of operation and never turned a profit in its first five years—but it prospered during the latter years of the Depression under the management of J. Mason Alexander (1895-1980), who emphasized customer service.
-Just how Alexander brought the hotel through receivership and made the Poinsett one of the most successful and popular hotels in the South "has never been fully explained."
+The hotel lost $30,000 in its first year of operation and never turned a profit in its first five years, but it prospered during the latter years of the Depression under the management of J. Mason Alexander (1895-1980), who successfully brought the hotel through receivership.
 In 1946, the Poinsett was named the best medium-sized hotel in the nation.
-Another sixty rooms were added in 1941, bringing the total to 248.
+Alexander conducted daily white glove inspections, had guests given change only in only new bills or freshly washed coins, and required service staff to memorize the names of visitors.
+Alexander's head chef came from Paris via New York, as did his German pastry cook.
+Sixty rooms were added in 1941, bringing the total to 248.
+In 1941, thirty of the hotel's 200 employees had served there for more than ten years.